valentindey/async-train/README.md

 ### installation

-Clone this repository `cd` into it and run
+Clone this repository `cd` into it and run one of the following

     python setup.py install
+    pip install .

+note that this project is under development and subject to ongoing changes

 ### examples